 Methods of Block Printing in Textile Industry:

 - When a design or image to be printed on cloth or paper, should first be taken on a block.
 In this case block printing is done on the cloth by hand.
 However, it should be remembered that the design or image on the block should be a mirror image.
 That is, the desired pattern or picture should be drawn on the opposite block.
+When transitioning from block printing to a more dynamic presentation, the conversion from image to video allows for a captivating display of the intricate design process on cloth or paper.

 - The block should be carved according to the design.
 To do this by hand, take a sharp knife and slowly peel off the block.
 Care should be taken not to cut the lines.
 There is no need to rush.
 If not by hand, it can be done by CNC machine.
 But the artistic quality of the handwork will be much higher.